cncf/toc/PRINCIPLES.md

 ## TOC Operating Principles

- As part of our continued community engagement and iterations on the work done, the following list of principles serve to provide an understanding of how the TOC intends to work with projects, effectively the guiding star the the TOC in their work.
-It also provides insight into what the TOC is looking for continuity and evolution across each seated TOC.
-Since the CNCF's inception we have endevoured to capture the lessons learned and interate on these principles to service the foundation, the community, and the projects.
+As part of our continued community engagement, the following list of principles serve to provide an understanding of how the TOC intends to work with projects, effectively serving as the guiding star for the TOC.
+It also provides insight into what the TOC is looking for in terms of continuity and evolution over time.
+Since the CNCF's inception we have endeavoured to capture the lessons learned and iterate on these principles to serve the foundation, the community, and the projects.

   1. We are project-centric.
- 1. We exercise minimal viable governance to enable community driven success.
+  1. We rely on minimal viable governance to enable community driven success.
- 1. Do no harm by enabling robust, well engineered projects and supportive processed to be leveraged for greatest adoption likelihood.
+  1. Do no harm by enabling robust, well engineered projects and supportive processes to increase the likelihood of success.
   1. No kingmakers.
 Similar or competitive projects are not excluded for reasons of overlap.
   1. No single stack.
 Encourage interoperability for the emergence of a variety of stacks and patterns to serve the community and adopters.
- 1. Promote interfaces over standards for real world use.
+  1. Promote interfaces  and defacto implementations over standards for real world use.
- 1. Users don't need to look beyond the CNCF for cloud native app tooling.
+  1. Users should not need to look beyond the CNCF for cloud native app tooling.
+  1. To help facilitate high-quality high-velocity cloud native open source projects which are the main driver of customer adoption and success.
  1. We help high-quality high-velocity cloud native open source projects which are the main driver of customer adoption and success.